CAAPIM/gateway-developer-plugin/README.md

 # Building the Plugin
 The build is done using gradle.
 To build the plugin run ```gradle build```.
 Once built it is available in the `build/libs` directory.

+## Versioning
+Versioning is done using the [gradle-semantic-build-versioning](https://github.com/vivin/gradle-semantic-build-versioning) plugin.
+Every time a pull request is merged into `master` the patch version will be updated.
+For example, if the current version is `1.3.2` the next pull request merged into master will cause the version to be updated to `1.3.3`.
+In order to update the major or minor version put either `[major]` or `[minor]` into the commit message.

 ### publish to local
 You can also publish the custom assertion builder to your local maven repository by running: